Pranab Mukherjee still on ventilator, health being closely monitored: Army hospital

-New Delhi [India], August 15 (ANI): Former Indian President Pranab Mukherjee continued to remain on ventilatory support on Saturday morning, Army Research and Referral Hospital in the national capital said, adding that his vitals are stable and being monitored by a team of specialists.
+New Delhi [India], August 16 (ANI): Former Indian President Pranab Mukherjee continued to remain on ventilatory support on Sunday, Army Research and Referral Hospital in the national capital said, adding that his vitals are stable and being monitored by a team of specialists.

 Mukherjee, 84, was admitted to Army Research and Referral Hospital in Delhi Cantt for emergency surgery of brain clot.
 Later he also tested positive for COVID-19.
 (ANI)